cesar-ilharco/acl-2020/_pages/calls/papers.md

 in a journal or another conference at the time of submission, and submitted papers must not be submitted elsewhere during the ACL-IJCNLP 2021 review period.
 This policy covers all refereed and archival conferences and workshops (e.g., IJCAI, SIGIR, NAACL).
-We make an exception to the above: papers can be dual-submitted to both ACL-IJCNLP 2021 and an ACL-IJCNLP 2021 workshop which has its submission deadline falling before our notification date of May 5, 2021.</p>
+The only exception is that a paper can be dual-submitted to the ACL-IJCNLP 2021 main conference and an ACL-IJCNLP 2021 workshop. </p>
 <p align="justify">In addition, we will not consider any paper that overlaps significantly
 in content or results with papers that will be (or have been) published elsewhere.
 Authors submitting more than one paper to ACL-IJCNLP 2021 must ensure that submissions do not